Toric mirrors and test configurations: Application of to toric LG models

 If $p$ is a zero of a holomorphic vector field $v$, we set

-These quantities are well defined for all $v \in \mathfrak{t} := \operatorname{Lie}(\T)$, not necessarily generating a $\C^*$-action, and agree with the corresponding expressions involving the equivariant Euler class and sum of weights in the case of $\C^*$-actions (recall we are regarding $v$ as a vector field on $\cX^{\vee}$, and we only consider its isolated fixed points, since we will fix a class $[\eta]$ which is pulled back from $\barcT_{\T}$).
+These quantities are well defined for all $v \in \mathfrak{t} := \operatorname{Lie}(\T)$, not necessarily generating a $\C^*$-action, and agree with the corresponding expressions involving the equivariant Euler class and sum of weights in the case of $\C^*$-actions.

 Let us introduce the functions $H_{i}\!: Z(v_i) \to \C$, $K_{i}\!: Z(v_i) \to \C$, such that